ozguronsoy/HephAudio/README.md

 	return 0;
 }
 ```
 With this we conclude our introduction to the HephAudio library.
-To learn more about the library and audio in general visit the docs folder.
+To learn more about the library and audio in general visit the [docs](/docs).